sirin05137/CSE364_Project/README.md

 ## About the Project
-> This part needs to be updated

 This project is for the capstone project in SW Engineering (CSE364) at UNIST, developed by Youngjun Kwak, Sanghun Lee and Yujin Lee.

-This is a movie recommendation system.
+This will be further inplemented as a movie recommendation system. **_Currently under the development···_**

 ### Built with
 * Ubuntu 20.04